 There is no need to sleep in hostels as nice mid range accommodation only cost around $8-$15 per room.
 I hiked around in the North of India where I slept for like $2 a night in a tent in the mountains.
 See here my YouTube video of my adventure.
 Cost of traveling like a local in India: not more than $20 per day.
 I don’t think I need to tell you that this is one of the best places to travel on a budget.
 Looking for India tips?
 Check them out here.

 13. Sri Lanka

 Sending people to Sri Lanka for their holiday to me personally is a bit tricky.
 I have been to this great country twice, but I describe it as a budget friendly destination and rather a place where I send travelers and not people on a holiday.
 Going around in Sri Lanka simply takes time and people on a holiday don’t want to waste time traveling around too much.
-A train from Ella back to Colombo will easily take about 10 hours, but might be only like 200 kilometers.
+A train from Ella back to Colombo will easily take about 10 hours, but might only be around 200 kilometers.
 In first class a ticket will cost you about $25.
 The same trip can be taken in tourist class with the windows and doors open for only a couple bucks.
-But be carefule you might lose your iPhone trying to take a picture!
+This train ride though is rated among the most scenic in the world but be carefule you might lose your iPhone trying to take a picture!
 Yes that happened to me.
 Cheap homestays can be found all around for as less as $10 per night for a double room.
 If you live like a local Sri Lanka is one of the best places to backpack in the world.
 It is may be not one of those backpacking destinations for beginners as traveling around can be an adventure and a hassle sometimes, but at least English is widely spoken which makes it a lot easier.
 Check out one of my first blogs ever: Traveling Through Sri Lanka In A Tuktuk.